-However, the volume of information and documents requested by the lawyers was very large and people on Samsung were not comfortable with that.
+However, the volume of information and documents requested by the lawyers was huge, and people on Samsung were not comfortable with that.

-The HR director decided that it would be more interesting to move the case with the company's own lawyers, who already had all the company's documents.
+The HR director decided that it would be more interesting to move the case with its own lawyers, who already had all the company's documents.

 Changing the process to the new lawyers

-I agreed with the director and we changed the process to the other lawyers and I talked again to the lawyer team to cancel the contract and they immediately reimbursed me two days later, deducting only the hours corresponding to the services they had already done.
+I agreed with the director, and we changed the process to the other lawyers.
+I talked again to the lawyer team to cancel the contract.

 I received a very detailed worksheet with the services, fees, and amounts they were reimbursing.